vektor-inc/vk-blocks-pro/readme.txt

 [ Design Bug fix ][ group ]Fixed an issue where internal links were not working in group block style stitches.
 [ Specification Change ][ Child Page List ] Hide "Term's name on Image" and "Taxonomies (all)" display options.
+[ Specification Change ][ Pro ] Attend to I18N Improvements in 6.5.
 [ Design Bug Fix ][ Balloon ] Harmonized icon image display in balloon blocks with frontend editing.

 = 1.71.0 =